apache/superset/RELEASING/release-notes-4-0/README.md

 - How you install and deploy Superset (e.g. docker vs. pip vs. helm)
 - How you’ve configured Superset
-- What integrations, databases, etc. you’re using
+- What integrations, databases, etc. you're using

 Reach out in `#deploying-superset` on Slack in case you find any problems, and if you find a reproducible bug, please file a new issue on GitHub.